 Examines the complicity of the medical profession in the Nazi programs of forced sterilization and euthanasia.
 Explores the connections between German eugenic theorists, the proponents of racial hygiene, and Nazi medical doctors, all of whom helped the Nazis justify the Holocaust.

 Aviram, Nitzan.
 Healing by Killing [videorecording].
 New York: New Yorker Films Video, 1999.
-(Video Collection) [Find in a library near you]
+(Video Collection) [Find in a library near you (external link)]

 Analyzes the role of doctors in the origins of the Holocaust.
 Shows how the Nazis’ mass killings grew out of the German medical establishment’s willing implementation of euthanasia and other practices with seemingly legitimate ends.

 Burleigh, Michael.
 Selling Murder: The Killing Films of the Third Reich [videorecording].
 London: Domino Films, 1991.
-(Video Collection) [Find in a library near you]
+(Video Collection) [Find in a library near you (external link)]

 Looks at the methods by which Nazi Germany worked to eliminate the weak and purify the Aryan race by killing or sterilizing mentally and physically disabled people.
 Shows excerpts from Nazi propaganda films intended to justify and gain public support for their actions by reason of mercy, cost, or natural selection.